 Probably not.
 There's only so much detail the human eye can resolve.
-If you have 20/20 vision (common), sit about 10 feet from your TV (also common), and are buying a typical TV (50-inches or so), you're not going to see the additional resolution.
-Check out Four 4K TV facts you must know for more info, or check out Chris Heinonen's excellent 4K Calculator to see if you can benefit from the extra resolution.
+If you have 20/20 vision (which is common), sit about 10 feet from your TV (also common), and are buying a typical TV (50 inches or so), you're not going to see the additional resolution.
+Check out Chris Heinonen's excellent 4K Calculator to see if you can benefit from the extra resolution.

-The official moniker for this new resolution is Ultra HD.
-However, it's commonly referred to as "4K" or even "2160p."
-4K is the cinema standard that deals with a similar resolution (generally 4,096x2160).
+The official industry moniker for this new resolution is Ultra HD.
+But it's commonly referred to as "4K" or even "2160p."
+4K is the cinema standard that deals with a similar resolution (generally 4,096x2160 pixels).

 Like it or not, this is happening.
 Ultra HD displays are the future.
-Prices are already falling from the major manufacturers, and lesser known brands, primarily Chinese names like TCL and Seiki, are already selling ultra-cheap Ultra HD.
+Prices are already falling from the major manufacturers.